Chapter 5.84

 D. “Tax year” or “taxable year” means the year commencing January 1st, and ending on the thirty-first day of December of the same year, or in lieu thereof, the taxpayer’s fiscal year when permission is obtained from the Director to use the same as the tax period.

-E. “Telephone business” means the business of providing access to a local telephone network, local telephone network switching service, toll service, cellular telephone service, coin telephone services, telephonic, video, data or similar communication, or transmission for hire, via a local telephone network, toll line or channel, cable, microwave, or similar communication or transmission system.
-It further indicates cooperative or farmer line telephone companies or associations operating an exchange.
-“Telephone business” does not include the providing of competitive telephone service, the providing of cable television service, nor the providing of broadcast services by radio or television stations.
+Telecommunication services or telephone business also includes those activities previously used to define telephone business such as the providing by any person of access to a local telephone network, local telephone network switching service, toll service, cellular or mobile telephone service, coin telephone services, pager service, or the providing of telephonic, video, data, or similar communication or transmission for hire, via a local telephone network, toll line or channel, cable, microwave, or similar communication or transmission system.
+The term includes the provision of cooperative or farmer line telephone services or associations operating exchanges.
+The term also includes the provision of transmission to and from the site of an internet provider via a local telephone network, toll line or channel, cable, microwave, or similar communication or transmission system.
+"Telecommunication service or telephone business" does not include the providing of competitive telephone service, data processing, providing of cable television service, or other providing of broadcast services by radio or television stations.

 (Ord.
+7424 §51, 2025; Ord.
 6690 §1, 2010; Ord.
 5566 §1, 1995; Ord.
 2258 §2, 1935).

 5.84.020 Exercise of power to license for revenue